celinawong21/WF-ML-Model/README.md

 * The dataset utilized for constructing the predictive model is sourced from Freddie Mac and spans from the year 2000 up to the second quarter of 2023.
 * It encompasses information on single-family home loans categorized into origination and performance files.
 * The primary focus of the student team is on 30-year-fixed rate mortgages as the main dataset for training the model.
-* Before sampling, the dataset consisted of approximately 250 million rows.
+* Before sampling, the dataset consisted of approximately *** million rows.

 ## Data Preprocessing
-### Sampling Process
+### Data Cleansing
 * PySpark is employed to handle the large dataset, spanning the last 24 years.
-  * Origination and performance data from each year were loaded and joined using the Loan Sequence Number as the common key.
-    * Unnecessary variables were filtered out at this stage.
-* All loans not classified as 30-year fixed-rate mortgages are filtered out.
-* Loans are then categorized into default or non-default based on their "Current Loan Delinquency Status".
-  * Loans with a status of 6 or greater, indicating a delay of at least 6 months, are classified as defaulted, while others are labeled as non-default.
-* 10% of non-defaulted loans is sampled, while all defaulted loans are retained, aiming to address the low probability of loan defaults and ensure balanced representation in the model.
+* Our analysis utilized two main types of datasets: the Origination dataset, which contains mortgage information at the point of loan initiation, and the Performance dataset, which records monthly activities for each loan throughout its contract period.
+Key strategies implemented in our data preprocessing include:
+  * **Handling Missing Data**: We have removed columns that contain Null values across both dataset to ensure the completeness of our analysis.
+  * **Merging Origination and Performance Datasets**: To construct a comprehensive analytical framework, we integrate data from the Performance dataset into the Origination dataset, using the LOAN SEQUENCE NUMBER as a key identifier.
+This merging process guarantees that each record in the Origination dataset is enriched with monthly activities from the performance dataset, offering a complete overview of the loan's lifecycle from its origination to maturity.
+  * The Estimated Loan-to-Value (ELTV) ratio is a crucial variable for our modeling to incorporate the financial risk associated with each loan.; however, we encountered a
+  significant number of null values for ELTV within our Performance   dataset.
+To address this, we independently calculated ELTV.
+This involved dividing the Current Unpaid
+  Balance by the adjusted housing price.
+We determined the adjusted
+  housing price by applying the change in the Housing Price Index from the loan's origination date to the month of prediction, to the original unpaid balance.
+  * Our target variable is the probablity of default rate
+  * There are 3 types of input variables that look into for our analysis
+     * **Variables that don't change over time**: CREDIT SCORE, CURRENT LOAN DELINQUENCY STATUS, ORIGINAL INTEREST RATE, PROPERTY TYPE, LOAN PURPOSE, SELLER NAME, FIRST TIME
+     HOMEBUYER FLAG, OCCUPANCY STATUS
+     * **Variables that change over time**: CURRENT ACTUAL UPB, LOAN AGE, STIMATED LOAN TO VALUE (ELTV)
+     * **Variables that change over time and predict for the future**: CURRENT INTEREST RATE, UNEMPLOYMENT RATE, INFLATION RATE, HOUSING PRICE INDEX
 * Macroeconomic variables such as inflation, Home Price Index (HPI), and unemployment are loaded.
-  * HPI is used nationally to accommodate null values at the state level.
+HPI is used nationally to accommodate null values at the state level.
-* Estimated Loan-to-Value (ELTV) is calculated to incorporate the financial risk associated with each loan.
+### Sampling Processes
+* Due to the extensive size of our dataset, we employed a strategic sampling method to manage our analysis effectively.
+The key criteria used for sampling were centered around the "CURRENT LOAN DELINQUENCY STATUS".
+Our methodology is outlined as follows:
+  * **Definition of Default**: We identify a loan as default if its "LOAN DELINQUENCY STATUS" is equal to 6 or marked as "RA".
+Loans not meeting these conditions are classified as non-default.
+  * **True_Default**: For clarity in classification, loans meeting the default criteria at any point in time are tagged as "true_default".
+This distinction allows for
+  precise identification and analysis of loans that default versus those that do not.
+  * **Sampling Proportion**: To ensure a balanced representation of default and non-default loans across the 24-year span of our dataset, we adopted a selective sampling
+  approach.
+Specifically, we sampled 10% of the non-default loans and 100% of the default loans.
+This approach addresses the relatively lower incidence of defaults within each
+  year, ensuring that our analysis accurately reflects the dynamics of loan performance over time.
+* The following is our sample dataset

 | Variables                       | RECORD 0         |
 |----------------------------------|---------------|